Peugeot 508 PSE Review & Prices

 That said, the combination of petrol and electric means there's plenty of punch when you put your foot down, and you rarely find the car struggling to combine the two sources of power when you need it.
 The low-slung driving position and small steering wheel do a great job of tricking you into thinking you're driving something smaller and sportier, and so long as you don't push too hard in corners it takes quite a lot to shatter the illusion.

 That said, it's definitely happier in wider sweeping bends where you can comfortably carry more speed, rather than tight, twisty stuff where you start to feel its size and weight.

 The 508 PSE has a big boot, but the driving position is a bit strange and headroom in the back is tight

 If you’ve never driven a modern-day Peugeot, you might find the layout of its controls a bit odd on first acquaintance.
 The steering wheel is tiny, and fairly low set – if you’re particularly tall, you might feel as though it’s almost sitting in your lap.
-Because of its small diameter you look at the digital instrument binnacle over the top of the rim, which might feel odd for those not used to it and can mean those with long legs who mount the wheel high won’t be able to see the instruments.
+Because of its small diameter you look at the digital instrument binnacle over the top of the rim, which feels odd for those not used to it and can mean drivers with long legs who mount the wheel high won’t be able to see the instruments.

 But aside from this important quirk, adjustability is good.
-You can bring the steering wheel in close to your chest, and the electrically-operated seats are comfortable and impressively supportive.
+You can bring the steering wheel in close to your chest, and the electrically operated seats are comfortable and impressively supportive.
 You sit reasonably low in the Peugeot, which adds to its sporting feel.
 If you’re used to a more raised driving position, you might not like this so much.